 I want mothers everywhere to know having a traumatic relationship with their mothers does not have to define them or the relationship with their children.
 I want mothers to know fear is normal, yet there is a way to find the inner connection we so desperately need.
 There is hope the moment we start to see ourselves for the essence and pure light we are.
 Caring for our needs and acknowledging our personal struggles with compassion and self-care will help us break generational patterns and ultimately connect to our children from a place of abundance.

 My daughter puts me to the test daily.
 She is verbal and speaks her mind and heart.
 She is unapologetic and shines her light as bright as 1000 suns.
 She will not dim herself for anyone and teaches me to do the same.
 Her wisdom and energy have woken up in me the power of love, forgiveness, and compassion.
 Don’t let fear and your old wounds hold you back.
-Beneath is all you are infinite love and so are our children!”
+Beneath is all your infinite love.”

 Read more stories like this: